Salt Lake City: Main sights

-Salt Lake City is the headquarters of the LDS Church and has many LDS-related sites open to visitors.
-The most popular is Temple Square, which includes the Salt Lake Temple (not open to the general public) and visitor centers open to the public, free of charge.
+As the headquarters of the LDS Church, the city has many LDS-related sites open to visitors.
+The most popular is Temple Square, which includes the Salt Lake Temple (not open to the general public) and visitor centers open to the public.
 Temple Square includes the historic Salt Lake Tabernacle, home of the Mormon Tabernacle Choir, now called The Tabernacle Choir at Temple Square.
 The LDS Conference Center is north of Temple Square.
 The Family History Library, the world's largest genealogical library, is west of Temple Square.
-It is run by the LDS Church and is open to the public and free of charge.
+It is run by the LDS Church and is open to the public.
 The Eagle Gate Monument is east of Temple Square.

 In 2004, the Salt Lake City main library received an Institute Honor Award for Architecture by the American Institute of Architects and features a distinctive architectural style.
 The building's roof serves as a viewpoint for the Salt Lake Valley.
 The Utah State Capitol Building offers marble floors and a dome similar to the building that houses the US Congress.
 Other notable historical buildings include the Thomas Kearns Mansion (now the Governor's Mansion), City and County Building (built 1894), the Kearns Building on Main Street, St. Mark's Episcopal Cathedral (built 1874), and the Roman Catholic Cathedral of the Madeleine (built 1909).

-The Olympic Cauldron Park at Rice-Eccles Stadium features the Olympic Cauldron from the games, a visitor's center, and the Hoberman Arch.
+The Olympic Cauldron Park at Rice-Eccles Stadium features the Olympic Cauldron from the games, a visitor center, and the Hoberman Arch.
 The Olympic Legacy Plaza, at The Gateway, features a dancing fountain set to music and the names of 30,000 Olympic volunteers carved in stone.
 The Utah Olympic Park, near Park City, features the Olympic ski jumps, as well as bobsleigh, luge, and skeleton runs.
 Today, the Olympic Park is used for year-round training and competitions.
 Visitors can watch the various events and even ride a bobsled.
 The Utah Olympic Oval, in nearby Kearns, was home to the speed skating events and is now open to the public.
 Other popular Olympic venues include Soldier Hollow, the site of cross-country skiing events, southeast of Salt Lake near Heber City.